Org create returns unclear message when trying to assign a non-existent subnet

 Thanks for confirming. #16813 probably only fixed the *_name belongs_to extension (HasManyCommon), while the reverse relation depends on the *_ids collection setter behaviour, which always raises an AR::NotFound.
 The error handler may need improving for that exception.

-#8 Updated by Amit Karsale over 1 year ago
+#8 Updated by Amit Karsale almost 2 years ago

 here are we expecting a generic error message statement or error specific to a specific parameter wrongly passed,